 Planes assigned to recon missions by the game will always ready, spot and fly as solitary planes.
-The game will not send out plane pairs or squadrons on recon missions.
+Generally, the planes with the best range will be used for search.

 Planes on recon missions may be attacked and damaged or shot down by enemy fighters if they are spotted.
 Planes on recon missions will not attack enemy ships, however they may attack enemy submarines they sight.
-Planes on recon mission do not currently engage in shadowing tactics; they will report a sighted force and then continue on their assigned course.
+Planes on recon mission do not engage in shadowing tactics; they will report a sighted force and then continue on their assigned course.